Skip to content

 Agent settings

-Update the personality, role, and rules that define the agent’s global behaviour.
+Update the personality, role, and rules that define the agent’s global behavior.

 Flows